paulross/skiplist/docs/source/performance.rst

 - The lowest point is the minimum value of several repeats (typically 10).
   This is the mose relevant time as it represents the time free of CPU contention.
 - The lowest box value is the mean value *minus* the standard deviation of several repeats (typically 10).
-- The lowest box value is the mean value *plus* the standard deviation of several repeats (typically 10).
+- The highest box value is the mean value *plus* the standard deviation of several repeats (typically 10).
 - The highest point is the maximum value of several repeats (typically 10).

 The test functions are in ``src/cpp/test/test_performance.cpp``: